codeconscious/ccvtac/README.md

 Run the program with `dotnet run`.
 Pass `-h` or `--help` for the instructions.

 If your `settings.json` file does not exist, it will created in the application directory with default settings.
 At minimum, you will need to enter paths to two existing directories: (1) a working directory for temporary files and (2) the directory to which the final audio files should be moved.
+The other settings are optional.

-Once the program is running, simply enter a YouTube video or playlist URL at the prompt and press Enter.
+Once the program is running, simply enter a YouTube video, playlist, or channel URL at the prompt and press Enter.

 Recommended: Periodically ensure you're running the latest version of yt-dlp using `sudo yt-dlp -U` (or whatever command is appropriate for your system).